-Angel Gowns Singapore
+Angel Hearts Singapore

-Photo courtesy of Angle Gowns
+Photo courtesy of Angel Gowns (now Angel Hearts)

-In August 2016, a group of ladies came together to form Angel Gowns Singapore.
+About Angel Gowns: In August 2016, a group of ladies came together to form Angel Gowns Singapore.
 Angel Gowns Singapore produces little garments, otherwise known as angel gowns, from donated wedding gowns to cater to the needs of bereaved families.
 Angel gowns are made for babies who lost their lives due to miscarriages, stillbirths or other complications in the course of pregnancy.

 - Donations in kind (wedding gowns, tea dresses, suits, ribbons, lace, buttons)